nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Create a new group : `new`

+Creates a new group with group name provided.

+Format: `new g/GROUPNAME`
+* Creates a new group with group name provided.
+* GROUPNAME has to be unique (not an existing group)

+Expected output when succeeds: New group added: GROUPNAME<br>

+Expected output when fails: This group already exists in the address book.<br>

+Expected output when fails: Invalid command format

+Examples:
+* `new g/CS2103T` Creates a new group named CS2103T
+* `new g/CS2101_OP1` Creates a new group named CS2101_OP1

 ### Clearing all entries : `clear`

 Clears all entries from the address book.